 Alburty Swimming Pool.
 The Alburty Swimming Pool is to be used only during posted hours of operation when pool staff is present.
 Unauthorized use will result in a $100 per person fine, and is a punishable trespassing offense.
 Violators may be prosecuted.

 Crain Reception Hall and McCallum Ballroom.
-Reservation requests for Crain Reception Hall or the McCallum Ballroom should be directed to the Scheduling and Events Office.
+Reservation requests for Crain Reception Hall or the McCallum Ballroom should be directed to the College Events Office.
 Rhodes users can request space through the Events Management System.
-Instructions are available on the Schedule and Events webpage.
+Instructions are available on the College Events webpage.

 USE OF PAUL BARRET, JR. LIBRARY

 The use of the Barret Library is limited to Rhodes students, faculty, and staff; the spouses and children of faculty and staff; certain friends of the College; and members of the Memphis Colleges and Schools Library Consortium.
 Use of the computer network is restricted to Rhodes students, faculty and staff.

 The Director of the Barret Library shall develop the rules governing the use of the Barret Library by Library Consortium members.

 Use of Barret Library by spouses and children of faculty and staff.
 Spouses of faculty and staff members are encouraged to use the Barret Library.
 The stacks are open to them with proper identification at the Check-Out Desk.
 They may check books for a three-week period with the privilege of one renewal.
 They are subject to fines on overdue books as is the case with all patrons except members of the Rhodes faculty.